undertow-io/undertow/README.md

 If your PR is incomplete, the reviewer might request you add the missing bits or add them for you if that is simple enough.

-PR reviewers will take into account the following factors when reviewing your PR:
+PR reviewers will take into account the following aspects when reviewing your PR:
 - correctness: the code must be correct
 - performance impact: if there are negative performance impacts in the code, careful consideration must be taken whereas the impact could be eliminated and, in case it cannot, if the new code should be accepted
 - code style: keep your code style consistent with the classes you are editing, such as variable names, ordering of methods, etc